 This vignette tackles how to use atom plots to prepare simple to more

-complex plots with the tlf
+complex plots with the tlf-library.

 Introduction to atom plots